Breaking the cycle of underemployment: A guide for students and graduates

 - Do independent research: Your on-campus library offers access to a wide variety of physical and digital materials that help you develop new skill sets.
 Students at certain colleges may be eligible for a free or discounted subscription to a variety of online learning sites, such as LinkedIn Learning, Coursera or Udemy.

-Escaping underemployment: Steps for graduates and workers
+Strategies for graduates and workers to gain employment

 Sometimes underemployment can be voluntary — for instance, you may choose to take part-time work to have more time for family or other personal matters — but it’s often involuntary for both experienced and new workers.
 If you’re looking to move out of underemployment, start here: